Personal profile

 Recent International Projects

-2024-2026 Housing precarity, led by Professor Rachel Ong ViforJ; with Professor Wendy Stone and Professor Alfred Dockery.
-Precarious housing, housing assistance and wellbeing.
-Australia’s housing system is undergoing a major transformation, marked by growing precariousness that has now spread across all housing tenures.
-The wellbeing impacts of this are not well-understood.
+2024-2026 Precarious housing, housing assistance and wellbeing, led by Professor Rachel Ong ViforJ (Curtin University, Perth); with Professor Wendy Stone and Professor Alfred Dockery.
 This project aims to develop a contemporary conceptualisation of housing precariousness as a multidimensional experience that exists in potentially variable ways for renters, owners and the marginally housed.
 Using mixed methods and cross-country analyses, the project expects to produce new evidence on pathways in and out of precariousness, as well as the coping strategies and wellbeing of the precariously housed.
 This is expected to offer major benefits by informing housing assistance policies that promote the wellbeing of Australians.

 Expertise related to UN Sustainable Development Goals